This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Starting with the pale violet spray, I’m taping onto it a pale pink spray on the right-hand side of the stem so that the top bud comes halfway up the bottom flower of the first spray.
 Refer to Video at 24:00

 I’m adding another pale pink spray on the left-hand side so that again the top bud comes halfway up the bottom flower of the first spray.
-I’m pressing the stems together so that while I am taping the stems it will stay in place.
+I’m pressing the stems together, so they stay in place while I am taping them.

 Next, I’m adding a ribbon pick to the back of the pale pink spray and one to the front to fill in the gaps.
 Refer to Video at 24:54

-Now I’m adding a dark violet spray between the pale pink sprays so that the top of the bud comes halfway down the bottom flowers of the pale pink sprays.
+Now I’m adding a dark violet spray between the pale pink sprays so that the bud’s top comes halfway down the bottom flowers of the pale pink sprays.
 Refer to Video at 25:30

 The flowers are starting to get a bit heavy, so I have to be careful to support them if necessary.
-I’ve been twisting the stems into the florist’s tape, but as it gets heavier, I shall have to wind the tape onto the stem.
+I’ve been twisting the stems into the florist’s tape, but I shall have to wind the tape onto the stem as it gets heavier.
 Refer to Video at 25:51

 I’m adding another ribbon pick onto the main stem to fill in a gap.
 Refer to Video at 26:16